carloslabra/pa-documentation/tutorial2/silo_flow.md

 - Click on record macro button (as shown in Fig 2)
 - `Geometry ⇒ Create ⇒ Straight line`.
 Input the coordinates of the line from command window as (-0.075, 0.015, 0) and (0.075, 0.015, 0).
 - `Geometry ⇒ Edit ⇒ Divide ⇒ lines ⇒ Number of divisions`.
 Enter 20 and click ok.
 This prompts the user to select lines from the viewer window.
-Select the line created in step 2 and press escape (In GiD, pressing Escape key ends a command or finishes input definition for any selected function).
+Select the line created in step 2 and press `Escape` (Pressing `Escape` key ends a command or finishes input definition for any selected function).
 - Stop recording the Marco by click the same button.
 This saves a macro file (displayed next to the record macro button) and right clicks the file and select edit widow: copy the first command of the macro multiple times and change the coordinates of the lines in commands.
 Create four equally spaced lines along Y direction at heights of 0.015, 0.045, 0.075, and 0.105 as shown in Fig 3.